ShaunK79/Task-Tracker/README.md

 Future Improvements

-Add a 'delete' button to remove task when finished
+Add a 'delete' button to remove task when finished UPDATE - this has been added and functional

-Add task categories or priority levels
+Add task categories or priority levels - UPDATE there is RED, YELLOW, GREEN for priorities

 Enable due dates and reminders